Aspiration, Inc.

 Aspiration is a sustainability-as-a-service company with global operations based in Los Angeles, California.
+In March 2025, co-founder Joe Sanberg was arrested on fraud charges.

 History

 Aspiration was founded in 2013 by Andrei Cherny and Joseph Sanberg.
 It opened for business in February 2015.

 As of May 2020, Aspiration had raised over $250 million in funding.

-In August 2021, Aspiration announced that it would be going public on the New York Stock Exchange by merging with the special-purpose acquisition company (SPAC) InterPrivate III Financial Partners in a $2.3 billion merger.
-The deal is expected to close in the fourth quarter of 2021.
+In August 2021, Aspiration announced that it would go public on the New York Stock Exchange by merging with the special-purpose acquisition company (SPAC) InterPrivate III Financial Partners in a $2.3 billion merger.
 Ahead of the merger, Oaktree Capital Management and investment affiliates of billionaire Steve Ballmer committed $315 million in additional financing to Aspiration.

 In October 2022, Olivia Albrecht succeeded Andrei Cherny as CEO of Aspiration.

+In January 2024, the United States Department of Justice and the Commodity Futures Trading Commission launched an investigation into the firm's claims to have planted 35 million trees to offset carbon emissions.
+Cherny told ProPublica that only 12 million trees had been planted.
+Bloomberg reported that authorities were reviewing Cherny's and Sanberg's actions as part of the probe.

+On March 31, 2025, Aspiration Partners filed for Chapter 11 bankruptcy protection after it was reported that its co-founder was arrested and facing felony fraud charges.
+The company plans to shed most of its debt and sell itself to creditors.

+On September 3, 2025, Pablo S. Torre reported on his podcast that Los Angeles Clippers owner Steve Ballmer and the team used Aspiration as a means of paying player Kawhi Leonard an extra $28 million, circumventing the NBA salary cap, and that the company offered more than Intuit to own the naming rights to the Intuit Dome.
+In November, 2025, Torre reported 11 Aspiration investors were suing Ballmer for allegedly using the company to funnel money to Kawhi Leonard.